What is the maximum security deposit an Arizona landlord may collect? (updated 03/18/2020)

 A landlord cannot collect a security deposit equal to more than one and one-half month’s rent.
 For example, if the monthly rent is $1,000.00, then the maximum security deposit a landlord may legally collect is $1,500.00.
 Sounds simple, but it’s not.

-Consequently, a landlord MAY: in the same example above, the landlord may collect a $1,500 security deposit, a $250 nonrefundable cleaning fee, a $250 nonrefundable redecoration fee, and a $25 nonrefundable application fee.
+Consequently, in the same example above, a landlord MAY collect a $1,500 security deposit, a $250 nonrefundable cleaning fee, a $250 nonrefundable redecoration fee, and a $25 nonrefundable application fee.
 But that same landlord COULD NOT collect a $1,500 security deposit and a $1 key deposit, because then the amount of deposits the landlord would be holding exceeds one and one-half month’s rent.

 Hang on, we’re not done.
 Same example, but the landlord collects a $1,000 security deposit and a $500 refundable cleaning deposit.
 So far, the landlord is okay.
 But the tenant leaves at the end of the lease term and owes $2,000 in past due rent.
 There is no property damage and the property is left cleaner than when the tenant moved in.
 The landlord will want to apply all $1,500 to the past due rent, but s/he can’t.
 Under the Act, “‘security’ means money or property given to assure payment or performance under a rental agreement."
 (See A.R.S. § 33-1310(14)).
 The tenant left the property clean – the tenant is legally entitled to return of the $500 cleaning deposit.
 If the landlord holds onto that deposit, then the landlord has “wrongfully withheld" part of the tenant’s refundable deposits and the tenant can sue the landlord for the $500 deposit, plus statutory damages equal to twice the amount wrongfully withheld (i.e., $1,000), PLUS attorney’s fees and court costs.
 A really bad result for the landlord.